-The financial statements of the Fresno County Transportation Authority's pass-through Measure C Funds (Measure C Funds) of the City of Coalinga, California (the City) have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) as applied to governmental units.
-The financial statements presented are only from the accounts and financial transactions of the Measure C Funds of the City.
+The financial statements of Fresno County Transportation Authority's pass-through Measure C Funds (Measure C Funds) of the City of Fowler, California (the City) have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) as applied to governmental units.
+The financial statements presented are only from the accounts and financial transactions of the Fresno County Transportation Authority's pass-through Measure C Funds of the City.
 Accordingly, they do not present the financial position or the results of operations of the City.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
-The City's significant accounting policies are described below:
+The more significant of the City's accounting policies are described below.